SEAME-pt/SEA-ME_Team6_2025-26/docs/TSF/tsf_implementation/items/expectations/EXPECT-L0-2.md

 id: EXPECT-L0-2
 header: "Hardware Assembly"
 text: |
-  Hardware Assembly: Fully assemble the PiRacer robot, including the Raspberry Pi 5, Hailo AI Hat, DC motors, servo motor, and display interface (first with the old architecture
+  Hardware Assembly: Fully assemble the PiRacer robot, including the Raspberry Pi 5, Hailo AI Hat, DC motors, servo motor, and display interface (first with the old architecture.
 Then with the new one).

 level: 1.1
 normative: true
 references: